Faktatykki/tira-labra-markovjukebox/markovjukebox/documentation/weekly_report_4.md

 ### What have I done this week? / How program has progressed?

 I've done a major refactoring architecture wise and made sense how to build some kind of rhythm addition to melody.
 Class MarkovGenerator acts as a service class for melody creating, rhythm creating and handling files.
+Top of this I began with performance tests.
+Only testing performance of populating trie for now.

 ### What have I learned this week?